- Best corner TV mount

 However, the Sanus is built with a solid steel frame and has a double hinge on the arm for more stability.
 Furthermore, the manufacturer offers a 10-year warranty, which shows their confidence in the product.

-The Sanus VLF728 is suitable for bigger TV screens and fits a screen size of 42 to 90 inches.
+The Sanus VLF728 is suitable for bigger screens and fits a screen size of 42 to 90 inches.

 - Slim and low profile design for aesthetics.